Julie Bargmann: Projects

 A view of Bargmann's collaborative Vintondale Reclamation Park project.

-Bargmann collaborated with Stacy Levy, as well as various artists, historians, and local community members in Vitondale, Pennsylvania, to turn a stream and land polluted by acid mine drainage into Vintondale Reclamation Park.
+Bargmann was one of four on the Design Team, which included Dr. T Allan Comp, Founder/Director and historian, Robert Deason, hydrogeologist, and Stacy Levy, sculptor.
+Working with the community and multiple agencies, the project transformed 35 acres into an acid mine drainage treatment system, wetland habitat and both active and passive recreation areas, winning multiple awards.
+See AMDandART.info for more information.

 In 2000, Bargmann and architect William McDonough collaborated on a landscape plan using phytoremediation and other means to address the heavily polluted Ford Motor Corporation plant in Dearborn, Michigan, a $2 billion project.

-A decade later, Urban Outfitters (URBN) president and CEO Richard Hayne, hired Bargmann to create a campus to physically unify the company’s various brands in the Philadelphia Navy Yard.
+A decade later, Urban Outfitters (URBN) president and CEO Richard Hayne, hired Bargmann to create a campus to physically unify the company's various brands in the Philadelphia Navy Yard.
 According to the American Society of Landscape Architects (ASLA), which recognized the project with a prestigious Honor Award in 2014, “D.I.R.T.
 Studio artfully integrated recycled concrete, bricks, and rusted metal found onsite…creating a rich, layered environment that demonstrates sustainable values.”
 The ASLA lauded Bargmann for successfully lobbying to make the landscape accessible to the public.
 “On the civic axis to the Delaware River, URBN’s private venture becomes an extension of the public realm of Philadelphia and a well-dressed poster child for industrial redevelopment,” the ASLA noted.
 As part of the land, it included a working United States Navy base.

-Bargmann’s recent and ongoing work (as of this time in August 2023) includes innovative projects with architect Marlon Blackwell in Fort Worth, Texas, and with developer Philip Kafka’s firm Prince Concepts in Detroit.
+Bargmann's recent and ongoing work (as of this time in August 2023) includes innovative projects with architect Marlon Blackwell in Fort Worth, Texas, and with developer Philip Kafka's firm Prince Concepts in Detroit.
 There, she has designed the landscape of the Core City urban neighborhood, including a parking lot with the emphasis on “park.”